Skip to article frontmatterSkip to article content

 1. Get organized.
 Review grant commitments (including project goals), approved budget, and expenditures to date.
 Create a timeline for finishing the report that includes cut-off dates for implementation/expenses and staff responsible for each item.
 Gather all relevant documentation on project accomplishments, metrics, photos, and financials.

 3. Be transparent.
-Be constructive and honest in your reporting for what worked and what you would do differently.
+Be constructive and honest in your reporting on what worked and what you would do differently.
 Think of the take-home results as pluses (what went well) and deltas (what would you change next time).

 5. Learn.
 Spend time reviewing and learning from results.
-Apply learnings to ongoing projects and measurements to overall business/organizational plan.
+Apply learnings to ongoing projects and measurements to the overall business/organizational plan.

 6. Share.
 Share your results beyond the report submitted to CALFIRE.
-Also, the work you do to compile the report can serve multiple purposes, e.g., communications or annual report.
+Also, the work you do to compile the report can serve multiple purposes, e.g., communications or an annual report.